All Episodes

 But if this is the case, can you imagine how weak these guys must be, folks?

-If they can't pray properly and they can't sleep because the visions of women wearing racy clothes prevent them from doing so.
+If they can't pray properly and they can't sleep because the visions of women wearing racy clothes prevent them from doing so?

-I'll tell you showing a little elbow.
+I'll tell you, showing a little elbow, showing a little forehead.

-I mean, how much are they sh?
+I mean, how much are they?

-Because in in uh in these societies, they have no rights whatsoever.
+I'll tell you what, these women are in trouble because in these societies, they have no rights whatsoever.

 We go to Marshall, Missouri.